gracelang/language/website/index.md

 type: homepage
 ---

-## Overview

 Welcome to the Grace programming language.
-This web page was designed to provide a comprehensive overview of Grace and all of its accompanying documentation.
+These web pages are designed to provide a comprehensive overview of Grace and its accompanying documentation.

 ## Using Grace